Prompt criticality: Nuclear weapons

 In the design of nuclear weapons, in contrast, achieving prompt criticality is essential.
 Indeed, one of the design problems to overcome in constructing a bomb is to compress the fissile materials enough to achieve prompt criticality before the chain reaction has a chance to produce enough energy to cause the core to expand too much.
 A good bomb design must therefore win the race to a dense, prompt critical core before a less-powerful chain reaction disassembles the core without allowing a significant amount of fuel to fission (known as a fizzle).
-This generally means that nuclear bombs need special attention paid to the way the core is assembled, such as the implosion method invented by Richard C. Tolman, Robert Serber, and other scientists at the University of California, Berkeley in 1942.
+This generally means that nuclear bombs need special attention paid to the way the core is assembled, such as the implosion method, suggested by Richard C. Tolman at a 1942 conference at the University of California, Berkeley.